eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 When the WorkloadObject receives a trigger to delete the workload, it:
 * stops the control interface
-* sends a command via the WorkloadCommandChannel to the WorkloadControlLoop to delete the workload
+* sends a command via the WorkloadCommandSender to the WorkloadControlLoop to delete the workload

 Tags:
 - WorkloadObject